ajjonesmusic/ajfinalport.github.io/DESIGN.md

 I copied and pasted the code from here into my code and adjusted it as I needed to.

-The photos didnt show up at first because I had to fix the "href" path and I had to delete the width and height.
+The photos didn't show up at first because I had to fix the "href" path and I had to delete the width and height.

 I also later became frustrated because every time I clicked on the photos to try and play the audio it just opened another tab.
 That was because I needed to get rid of the <a target="_blank" href="doubletakes.png">.

 I then wanted to center the photos more.
-I tried to mess with the float setting in div.gallery but it didnt really do what I want so I decided to use a flexbox container.
+I tried to mess with the float setting in div.gallery but it didn't really do what I wanted so I decided to use a flexbox container.

 https://www.w3schools.com/css/css3_flexbox_container.asp I used this code for reference. and ended up with this